Quality QRQuality QR

 Adoption metrics:

-• QR code scan rates by location
+• QR code scan rates by placement area

 • Time-of-day usage patterns